pigeonflight/ploneapi-shell/README.md

 Launch web-based interface using Streamlit.
 Opens at `http://localhost:8501` by default.
 - `--port, -p` - Port to run on (default: 8501)
 - `--host, -h` - Host to bind to (default: localhost)

+### `serve`
+Start the lightweight FastAPI bridge that powers the new SvelteKit-based desktop UI.
+The server listens on `http://127.0.0.1:8787` by default and exposes REST endpoints that mirror the interactive commands (`/api/get`, `/api/items`, etc.).

+- `--host, -h` - Host interface (default: 127.0.0.1)
+- `--port, -p` - Port to listen on (default: 8787)
+- `--reload` - Enable auto-reload while developing the UI
+- `--allow-origin` - Additional CORS origin allowed to call the API (repeatable)

 ### `tags [PATH]`
 List all tags (subjects) with their frequency across the site or a specific path.